-My How To Make Enriched Brioche Bread Guide debunks myths that making enriched dough is hard!
-This bread is super light, rich, and buttery, making it perfect for toasting, for sandwiches or jazzed up into french toast.
-My guide, packed full of process shots, takes you step-by-step into making this divine dough and baking it into a magnificent loaf of brioche bread.
-Happy baking, friends!
+This Brioche Bread is super light, rich, and buttery, making it perfect for toasting, for sandwiches or jazzed up into french toast.
+My guide takes you step-by-step into making this divine dough and baking it into a magnificent loaf.

-Plus there are SO many ways to use brioche dough.
-My aim for you is to jump in with me, learn how to make enriched brioche dough, and then get creative with it!
+Another reason to love it is that there are so many ways to use this type of dough.
+My aim for you is to jump in with me and learn how to make enriched brioche dough, and then get creative with it!

-Unlike bread doughs that consist of flour, water, yeast and salt (we call these lean doughs), enriched dough includes fats, sugar and dairy.
+Unlike bread doughs that consist of flour, water, yeast and salt (we call these lean doughs), enriched dough includes fats (butter), sugar, eggs and dairy.
 And plenty of them!
-These extra ingredients leave you with a rich, buttery bread with an exceptionally tender crumb.
-When warm and fresh out of the oven, enriched brioche bread literally melts in your mouth.
-There’s nothing like it.

-Basic Ingredients.
-The ingredients list for this bread comprises of items you’ll have in your pantry.
+- Basic Ingredients.
+The ingredients list for this bread comprises items you’ll have in your pantry.
 Everyday ingredients for the win.

-Choose your own flavour adventure.
+- Choose your own flavour adventure.
 Being such a versatile dough, you can use it to make different styles of bread.
 With each of these, you can add different fillings such as jams, spices, nuts, chocolate, and so much more.
-Personalise your creation to the max!
+Personalize your creation to the max!

 As mentioned before, the ingredients needed to make Enriched Brioche Bread are standard ingredients that you'll have in your pantry and fridge.
 Let's chat about what you'll need.